-We are always on the look-out for unique trails that our entire family can enjoy.
-Which often means walking trails that are relatively flat, have visual interest, and in general, kid-friendly.
+We are always on the lookout for unique trails that our entire family can enjoy.
+This often means relatively flat trails with plenty of visual interest and, in general, kid-friendly.
 As we live in Nanoose Bay, we seek out easy trails in Oceanside.

 The following list of easy Oceanside trails also happens to be stroller-friendly too.

 If you are looking for a similar post for the Nanaimo area, please read:

 Location: Qualicum Bay and Bowser

-This trail actually has two separate loops, the North Loop and the South Loop.
+This trail has two separate loops, the North Loop and the South Loop.

 The South Loop parking lot is located at the end of Lioness Blvd (off Lions Way, off Hwy 19A) in downtown Qualicum Bay.
 The North Loop and Wildwood Community Park parking lot is located on McColl Rd in Bowser, one block inland from Hwy 19A.